26 Paper Prototypes

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-Paper prototypes are low-fidelity prototypes that are used to better understand the flow of the system you are designing, and more specifically, to understand the flow of the system from the point of view of the users.
+Paper prototypes are low-fidelity prototypes used to understand the system flow from the user’s perspective.
 A paper prototype is made with paper, pens, pencils, markers, and sticky notes, and reflects a series of use cases that a user or client might want to perform with the system.
-They are low-cost, relatively easy to develop, and easy to modify in real-time based on client or user feedback.
+They are low-cost and easy to develop and modify in real time based on client or user feedback.

 It’s Not About The Pretty

-As mentioned, a paper prototype is a low-fidelity prototype that allows a designer to communicate their vision of the user interface with the client and the user.
-More specifically, a paper prototype allows the designer to demonstrate their understanding of the process flow that the user or client will follow to complete a set of tasks.
+As mentioned, a paper prototype is a low-fidelity prototype that allows the designer to communicate their vision of the user interface with the client and the user.
+A paper prototype allows the designer to demonstrate their understanding of the process flow the user or client will follow to complete a task.

 What do we mean by process flow?
-Consider the example from our discussion on dependencies that presented a bunch of things one might do before one heads to school in the morning.
-A process flow is the usual way in which one might carry out the activities that will allow them to complete that task.
+Consider the example from our discussion on dependencies that presented things one might do before one heads to school in the morning.
+A process flow is the usual way to complete the activities and achieve a desired goal.

 In our waking up in the morning example, the process flow might look like the following:

-Of course, you might be the type of person who typically showers before you brush your teeth, so your process flow might differ.
+Of course, you might shower before you brush your teeth, so your process flow might differ.
 You might also put on your pants first, then your socks, followed by your shirt.
 But, it’s more than likely that you put on your shoes after you’ve put on your socks and pants.
 And you probably don’t put on any of these things and then have a shower.

-The point is, there’s a process that you follow in the morning when you are getting ready to head to school.
-And even though your process flow might be slightly different than another person, you can see where we might group things together based on common behaviours and use this information in the design of a system.
+There’s a process that you follow in the morning when you are getting ready to head to school.
+And even though your process flow might be slightly different than another person’s, you can see where we might group things based on common behaviours and use this information in the design of a system.

 Similarly, there are likely processes that users and clients follow or expect when they interact with the system you are helping to build.
 These processes may be based on regular workflows (e.g. add a customer to the system, add their address and billing information, add their order, process their order, send a receipt), or they may be based on user experience (e.g. ask the user only for a username and password so that it can be validated and vetted before asking the user for address and contact information details).
-Wherever they come from, it is our responsibility to ensure that we understand these processes to the best of our ability so that we can develop a system that reflects it.
+Wherever they come from, we must understand these processes to the best of our ability to develop a system that reflects them.

-The benefit of the paper prototype is that it encourages discussion about these processes with the client and users.
-Specifically, it allows us to verify our understanding of the system and the process flows by providing an opportunity for the client and users to interact with the prototype directly.
+A paper prototype encourages discussion about these processes with the client and users.
+It allows us to verify our understanding of the system and the process flows by observing the client and users interacting with the prototype directly.
 Feedback from the users and clients as they interact with the prototype can be used to change the prototype on the fly.

 Finally, because the paper prototype is low-fidelity, it means that it can be used to ensure an understanding of the system at all stages of the project.
 It doesn’t have to be used just once in the early stages.
-A paper prototype also provides us the opportunity to test the usability of our design, because it forces us and our users to confront the process flow.
-It can also be helpful in identifying requirements that we may have missed.
+A paper prototype allows us to test the usability of our design because it forces us and our users to confront the process flow.
+It can also help identify requirements that we may have missed.

-A paper prototyping session is an opportunity for you to connect directly with your client and users of the system to verify your understanding of the problem.
-It is also a great opportunity for you to clarify any misconceptions, build rapport with your client, and identify where you might improve the design based on the client or user feedback.
+A paper prototyping session allows you to connect directly with your client and users to verify your understanding of the problem.
+It is also a great opportunity to clarify any misconceptions, build rapport with your client, and identify where you might improve the design based on the client or user feedback.

 Running A Paper Prototyping Session